Skip to contents

 Details

 Trends are based on the slope of the fitted linear trend within the window, where the linear trend is estimated using a meta-analysis regression model (from anlz_mixmeta) for the seasonal metrics (from anlz_metseason).
+Set useave = T to speed up calculations if metfun = mean.
+This will use anlz_avgseason to estimate the seasonal summary metrics using a non-stochastic equation.

 Note that for left and right windows, the exact number of years in win is used.
 For example, a left-centered window for 1990 of ten years will include exactly ten years from 1990, 1991, ... , 1999.
-The same applies to a right-centered window, e.g., for 1990 it would include 1981, 1982, ..., 1990 (if those years have data).
+The same applies to a right-centered window, e.g., 1990 would include 1981, 1982, ..., 1990 (if those years have data).
 However, for a centered window, picking an even number of years for the window width will create a slightly off-centered window because it is impossible to center on an even number of years.
 For example, if win = 8 and justify = 'center', the estimate for 2000 will be centered on 1997 to 2004 (three years left, four years right, eight years total).
 Centering for window widths with an odd number of years will always create a symmetrical window, i.e., if win = 7 and justify = 'center', the estimate for 2000 will be centered on 1997 and 2003 (three years left, three years right, seven years total).

 The optional yromit vector can be used to omit years from the trend assessment.
 This may be preferred if seasonal estimates for a given year have very wide confidence intervals likely due to limited data, which can skew the trend assessments.